All Women Are Doms All Men Are Subs

 - Completely averted in Secretary.
 It is the titular (female) secretary who is the submissive partner to her male boss.

-- In Payback, Lucy Lui's character is introduced dressed like a dominatrix, with a man tied up in the background
+- In Payback, Lucy Liu's character is introduced dressed like a dominatrix, with a man tied up in the background.

 - In The Man Who Knew Too Little Joanne Whalley is the female love interest with Bill Murray.
 They are on a romp through a spy situation that Bill thinks is a pretense set up for him by his brother as a birthday present, but of course its real and the spies are deadly.
 At one point in the chase Joanne passes through a hotel room where an older couple are trying out a BDSM scene with the man in the sub role, and the woman trying to flog him.
 Joanne stops her headlong flight long enough to give the old lady pointers on her grip on the whip.